iyobo/amala/README.md

 #### @Controller(basePath?)

-Specifies this class as a controller class i.e a container of controller actions.
+Specifies this class as a controller class i.e a container of controller endpoints.
-`basepath` is prefixed to all action paths within this class.
+`basepath` is prefixed to all endpoint paths within this class.

 #### @Flow([...middlewares])

 Flow is the Amala terminology for "middleware chain".
-Define the series of koa middleware that must run (and not throw an error) before any action in this class can satisfy the request.
+Define the series of koa middleware that must run (and not throw an error) before any endpoint in this class can satisfy the request.

-### Action Decorators
+### Endpoint Decorators

 These decorators wrap functions of controller classes.